jay-tux/nexion/player/world_fow_cities.md

  Majority | ![lizard] (most inhabitants)
  Minorities | ![bugbear] (slaves)
- Crime rates | Very high, mostly caused by bugbear Religion | ![todo]: only the lizardfolk religion is allowed in public
+ Crime rates | Very high, mostly caused by bugbear Religion | Only worshiping Lskr is allowed in public

 ### Prophethome ![arrival]
 According to legend, Prophethome was the home to the prophet who walked the surface of the neighboring lake.
 The city itself used to be but a small yuan-ti town, but its legendary status made people from everywhere flow in.
 Nowadays, it's an unwelcoming, cold city.
 Crime rates have soared so much that most traders prefer to stay in Pyi.